waseemissa/WaseemIssa_Facebook/WaseemIssa_Facebook/readme.txt

 **** Signup page ****
-You can create an account following a criteria for entered data that if not satisfied will forward you to the signup page with errors to correct. after signup you get directed to login page
+You can create an account following a criteria for entered data that if not satisfied will forward you to the signup page with errors to correct.
+After signup you get directed to login page

 **** login page ****

-You can enter an email and password to login. if your email is in the database a div of role alert will apear to inform you of that or give you an error otherwise.
+You can enter an email and password to login.
+If your email is in the database a div of role alert will apear to inform you of that or give you an error otherwise.
-Entering wrong credentials will forward you to the login page with the errors you've made.
+Entering wrong credentials will forward you to the login page with the errors displayed.

 **** Feed ****